BYD Dolphin new car review

 Summary

-The Atto 3 may have been BYD's first car in our market but the Dolphin is undoubtably the model that will establish this well-funded but fledgling Chinese brand.
+The Atto 3 may have been BYD's first car in our market but the Dolphin has also played iits part in establishing this well-funded but fledgling Chinese brand.
 Yes, there's a big step up in price for one of these if you're graduating on from a combustion-powered small hatch.
-At the same time though, we can't help but think that many of the people currently paying up to £10,000 or so more for only fractionally larger compact EV hatches like the Kia Niro EV and the Volkswagen ID.3 would probably be just as happy in a Dolphin.
+At the same time though, we can't help but think that many of the people currently paying up to £10,000 or so more for only fractionally larger compact EV hatches like the Kia Niro EV and the Volkswagen ID.3 Neo would probably be just as happy in a Dolphin.

 So should you take the plunge with one of these?
 If you don't care about choosing an unknown brand and can work around the restraints of the company's still rather restricted dealer network, then a Dolphin certainly ought to make the shortlist of someone in search of a small EV hatch.
 It's a car that sets out to flip a few established norms; and you might like it for that.